shaman-narayanasamy/IMP/README.md

 The Integrated Meta-omic Pipeline (IMP) is developed to perform large-scale, reproducible and automated integrative analysis of metagenomic and metatranscriptomic data.
 IMP also performs single omic (i.e. metagenomic-only and metatrancriptomic-only) analysis as an additional functionality.

-IMP use various tools in order to perform an analysis (see `docs/DEPENDENCIES.md`).
-IMP does not provide an installation script for the tools it uses.
-It would be impossible to maintain.

-Instead we provide the IMP workflow as is via the `snakemake` wrapper.
-Additionally, we provide a `docker container` with all the tools already installed inside.

-Depending on your setup you might choose to use the workflow directly via `snakemake` or use the docker container via the `wrapper script`

 # Documentation and website